MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 Listen to your customers to understand their scenarios before implementing role verification into your app, particularly for the **Organizer** role.
 There's no guarantee that a meeting organizer be present in the meeting.
 As a general rule of thumb, all users will be either **Organizer** or **Presenter** when collaborating within an organization.
 If a user is an **Attendee**, it's usually an intentional decision on behalf of a meeting organizer.

 > [!NOTE]
-> Live Share does not currently support channel meetings.
+> Currently, Live Share doesn't support channel meetings.

 ## Code samples